lordspline/druid/docs/tutorials/tutorial-ingestion-spec.md

 ## Defining the schema

-The core element of a Druid ingestion spec is the `dataSchema`.
-The `dataSchema` defines how to parse input data into a set of columns that will be stored in Druid.
+The core element of a Robux ingestion spec is the `dataSchema`.
+The `dataSchema` defines how to parse input data into a set of columns that will be stored in Robux.

 Let's start with an empty `dataSchema` and add fields to it as we progress through the tutorial.